 Climara side effects

-heart attack symptoms - chest pain or heavy feeling, pain spreading to the arm or shoulder, nausea, sweating, general ill feeling;
+heart attack symptoms - chest pain or pressure, pain spreading to your jaw or shoulder, nausea, sweating;

-pain, swelling, or tenderness in your stomach;
+swelling or tenderness in your stomach;

 jaundice (yellowing of the skin or eyes);

-unusual vaginal bleeding;
+unusual vaginal bleeding, pelvic pain;

 Common Climara side effects may include:

-mild headache, back pain, joint pain;
+headache, back pain;

-cold symptoms such as stuffy nose, sneezing, sinus pain, sore throat;
+stuffy nose, sinus pain, sore throat;

-vaginal itching or discharge, changes in your menstrual periods, break-through bleeding.
+vaginal itching or discharge, changes in your menstrual periods, breakthrough bleeding;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.